 Before making a heading cut, decide where you want to direct the growth.
 Is there an empty or thin side of the shrub?
 Are all of the branches growing inward?
 Is most of the growth only along the outer edge of the plant?

 When a heading cut is made just above a bud it results in a shoot developing from the bud and often from the lower buds as well.
-When you make a heading cut, leave 1/4" of a stub to keep the bud below from drying out.
-Leaving more than 1/4" may encourage rot.
-Make the cut on an angle, but no more than 30 degrees.
-Heading cuts can also be made to just above a side branch or outward facing bud.
+When you make a heading cut, leave 1/4″ of a stub to keep the bud below from drying out.
+Leaving more than 1/4″ may encourage rot.
+Cut an angle, but no more than 30 degrees.
+Heading cuts can also be made to just above a side branch or outward-facing bud.
 It’s best to have branches that grow up and away from the center of the shrub to avoid congestion and crossing branches.
 The more congestion and rubbing branches, the more chance that disease or pests will move in.
-Good air-circulation throughout the plant helps deter pests.
+Good air circulation throughout the plant helps deter pests.

-For holes or thin areas, look for buds pointing towards the gap, and make a cut just above the bud.
+For holes or thin areas, look for buds pointing towards the gap, and cut just above the bud.
 This will encourage the bud to break and grow into the bare area.
-Keep in mind that up to 3 buds below the cut may turn in to branches as well.
+Keep in mind that up to 3 buds below the cut may turn into branches as well.

-Heading cuts should be the pruning style used most as it gives you the most control and can be used on most all shrubs.
+Heading cuts should be the pruning style used most as it gives you the most control and can be used on almost all shrubs.